55.6k views | Last updated on June 18, 2021 by Senne Vandenputte

 Secondly, polarized sunglasses can also cause trouble when looking outside the cockpit.
 Pilots’ ability to spot other traffic is usually improved when there is some sort of sun glare reflecting from other aircraft by the sun.
 They can also alter cloud appearance and reduce ground reflections useful for VFR pilots.

 All in all, polarized sunglasses are great for everything, besides flying.
 We, therefore, recommend you to buy non-polarized sunglasses for use inside the cockpit and have also only listed non-polarized sunglasses below.

 The most iconic shape in the Ray-Ban portfolio featuring a teardrop shape, crystal lenses and metal frame.
 The Aviator was originally created for pilots in 1937 to shield their eyes from high altitudes glare.
 Now their iconic frames are a staple in your wardrobe.

 The Serengeti Drivers lens is designed specifically designed for driving or flying.
-The drivers lens is a photochromic, single-gradient lens, darker at the top to block the sun's glare while lighter at the bottom to provide a clear view of instrument panel.
+The drivers lens is a photochromic, single-gradient lens, darker at the top to block the sun’s glare while lighter at the bottom to provide a clear view of the instrument panel.
 The driver is also NOT polarized.
 Polarized lenses can make it harder (even impossible) to read LCD screen-based instruments and often interfere with the view through polycarbonate or safety glass windshields such as those found in aircraft.

 Velocity‘s lightweight titanium frame is built for speed, yet balances like a feather on the bridge of your nose.
 All Serengeti lenses offer the latest in photochromic technology, which constantly lightens and darkens throughout the day to ensure you see every detail.